KerstinLieu/assessment_dir/README.md

 The FASTA file made containing these sequences were uploaded and aligned using the web based tool MUSLCE (https://www.ebi.ac.uk/Tools/msa/muscle/).

-A URL link is made for the aligned sequence.
-This aligned sequence was then downloded by running Python code, and the aligned sequence was used to make a phylogenetic tree using Neighbour-Joining Model.
+This aligned sequence was then downloded and then read by running Python code.
+The aligned sequence was used to make a phylogenetic tree using Neighbour-Joining Model.

 **TO RUN THE CODE:**